An ALE approach to reduce spurious numerical mixing through variational minimizers: application to internal waves: Numerical Framework

-In order to extract the face-based values, the primitive variables are reconstructed using an 1D MUSCL-type TVD procedure \cite{van1979towards} applied on the $x$ and $\xi$ directions independently.
+In SLS, the fluxes are calculated through a second-order 1D MUSCL\footnote{Monotonic Upstream-centered Scheme for Conservation Laws}-type TVD procedure \cite{van1979towards} applied in the $x$ and $\xi$ directions independently.
 Specifically, a piecewise linear reconstruction coupled with the Superbee limiter is employed \cite{roe1985some}.
-The reconstructed variables at the vertical faces are noted as $\vect{U}^{L/R}$, whereas on the horizontal ones as $\vect{U}^{+ / -}$ (see Fig.\ref{fig:fluxes_recon}.)

-The fluxes $\vect{F},\vect{G}$ on the vertical and horizontal faces are computed using approximate flux solvers.
-The hydrostatic gradient is based on a nonconservative cell-face approach, whereas the nonhydrostatic gradient is calculated within the FEM framework presented in \S\ref{sec:pco}.